cjcon90/the_rhythm_box/README.md

 	+ to see the content and products on offer without having to register
 	+ to be able to easily register for the site
 	+ to be able to add items to my cart and save them for later
-	+ any items in my cart to remain there I have registered for the site
+	+ any items in my cart to remain there after I have registered for the site
 	+ to quickly and easily filter and search for particular items
 	+ to be able to sort displayed items by price or user rating
 * As a repear visitor, I would like: